Boolean-valued sets as arbitrary objects: Forcing and random variables

 In the resulting model $\mathcal{S}$, the real number variables range over random reals (as defined above).
 The function variables range over a set $\mathcal{R}^{\mathcal{R}}$ of functions from $\mathcal{R}$ to $\mathcal{R}$ that meet an extensionality condition.\footnote{See \cite[p.~102]{Scott1967}.}

-In the boolean-valued model $\mathcal{S}$, sentences of the language take values in a complete boolean algebra $B$, which is obtained from the boolean $\sigma$-algebra $\mathcal{A}$ by identifying events that differ from each other only by a set of probability 0 (as measured by the probability function $\mathrm{P}$):
+In the boolean-valued model $\mathcal{S}$, sentences of the language take values in a complete boolean algebra $B$, which is obtained from the boolean $\sigma$-algebra $\mathcal{A}$ by identifying events that differ from each other only by a set of probability 0 (as measured by the probability function $\mathrm{P}$).
 Moreover, $ B $ can be seen to have the countable chain condition, which entails that $ B $ is \emph{complete}.

 Then Scott chooses $\Omega$ in such a way that $\mathcal{S}$ contains \emph{many} random reals that are ``orthogonal'' to each other.
 This ensures that $\mathcal{S} \models \neg \mathrm{CH}$, where $\models$ is the \emph{boolean-valued} truth relation.
 In particular, the ``degree'' to which two random reals $\xi$ and $\eta$ coincide according to $\mathcal{S}$ is ``measured'' by a boolean value, i.e., an element of $B$.
 And such an element of $B$ can \emph{roughly}\footnote{I.e., up to $P=0$ difference.} be taken to be the set of states on which $\xi$ and $\eta$ coincide.